Mr. Harrigan’s Phone: Is the Movie Inspired by a True Story or a Book?

 Image Credit: Nicole Rivelli/Netflix

 Directed by John Lee Hancock, Netflix’s horror film ‘Mr. Harrigan’s Phone’ revolves around Craig, who gets hired by infamous businessman Mr. John Harrigan to be his book reader.
 After several years, Mr. Harrigan dies of heart disease, affecting severely.
 Craig keeps the phone he has gifted to Harrigan inside his coat just before the latter’s burial.
 The 2022 film progresses through the startling aftermath of Harrigan’s death as Craig starts to receive text messages from the businessman’s phone in his coffin.
-Since contact from the afterlife is an intriguing and controversial subject matter in real life, the viewers must be curious to know whether the film’s origin lies in such a real-life event.
+Since contact from the afterlife is an intriguing and controversial subject matter in real life, the viewers must be curious to know whether the film’s origin is based on such a real-life event.
 Well, let us share everything you need to know about the same!

 ‘Mr. Harrigan’s Phone’ is based on the eponymous novella written by Stephen King, published as one of the four novellas in the collection ‘If It Bleeds.’
 Director John Lee Hancock, who also wrote the film, had to confront the challenges of adapting a literary work to conceive the film.
 “Because it’s a novella and it’s only 80-something pages, [you have] to jump in and grab onto thematically what I think he’s [King] trying to say and activate some of it into scenes that aren’t necessarily all in the novella,” Hancock told Netflix’s Tudum.